 Blunt Rochester is the representative for Delaware’s at-large district and is a Democrat.
 She has served since Jan 3, 2017.
 Blunt Rochester’s current term ends on Jan 3, 2021.

-Read our 2018 Report Card for Blunt Rochester.
+Read our 2019 Report Card for Blunt Rochester.

 Blunt Rochester is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Blunt Rochester has sponsored and cosponsored from Jan 6, 2015 to Mar 21, 2019.
+The chart is based on the bills Blunt Rochester has sponsored and cosponsored from Jan 6, 2015 to Nov 27, 2020.
 See full analysis methodology.

 Ratings from Advocacy Organizations